Digital-Grinnell/dlad-blog/content/posts/021-rebuilding-isle-ld.md

 ## Testing the Site
 Moving on to [Step 4 in the documentation](https://github.com/DigitalGrinnell/ISLE/blob/ld/docs/install/install-demo.md#step-4-test-the-site)...

-A web browser visit to https://isle.localdomain/ shows that the standard ISLE stack is working, and I was able to successfully login as `isle` with a password of `isle`.
+A web browser visit to https://dg.localdomain/ shows that the standard ISLE stack is working~, and I was able to successfully login as `isle` with a password of `isle`~.

 ## Installing the DG Theme
 [Step 5 in the documentation](https://github.com/DigitalGrinnell/ISLE/blob/ld/docs/install/install-demo.md#step-4-test-the-site) calls for ingest of some sample objects, but this is where I'm departing from the script since I've done this a number of times before.